 MEC does offer members the option to make payment arrangements on accounts with past due balances, as long as the member has kept all previous payment arrangements for a period of twelve months, and the arrangements are made prior to the scheduled non-pay disconnect date.

-If you are having trouble making your electric payment, please contact our Customer Service Department before the disconnect day.
+If you are having trouble making your electric payment, please contact our Member Service Department before the disconnect day.
 In most cases, something can be worked out.

 Touchstone Energy® Cooperatives is a national network of electric cooperatives across 46 states that provides resources and leverages partnerships to help member cooperatives and their employees better engage and serve their members.
 By working together, Touchstone Energy cooperatives stand as a source of power and information to their 32 million member-owners every day.